netanmangal/cohort-four/projects/project-netan-bundlers.md

 ROP-5 - Ethereum Supply Network Health Framework - Bundlers (EIP-4337)

+(In progress) - (I warmly embrace the chance to make necessary modifications based on the inputs and guidance provided by the esteemed mentors under the Ethereum Protocol Fellowship Program).

 ## Motivation

 The release of long-awaited AA (EIP-4337) aims to acheive the goal of allowing userrs to use smart contract wallets.
 This proposal focuses on providing the higher-laye solution rather than altering the underlying Ethereum consensus unlike previous attempts (EIP-86 / EIP 1014 and more).
 In this proposal, a new pseudo-transaction object called UserOperation is introduced.
 Users send UserOperation objects to a separate mempool dedicated to user operations.
 Bundlers bundle multiple UserOperations into a single transaction by calling a special contract called EntryPoint.
 This transaction is then included in a block.